ceph-korea/ceph-korean-doc/ceph-korean-doc/rados/configuration/ceph-conf.rst

 Ceph Storage Clusters that support the :term:`Ceph Filesystem` run at least one :term:`Ceph Metadata Server` (``ceph-mds``).
-Clusters that support :term:`Ceph Object Storage` run Ceph Gateway daemons (``radosgw``).
+Clusters that support :term:`Ceph 오브젝트 스토리지` run Ceph Gateway daemons (``radosgw``).

 Each daemon has a series of configuration options, each of which has a